nicolasvancan/monvandb/diary/en/1_binary_trees_and_components/1_first_step_the_researching.md

 }
 ```

 Also returning Hello From Nicolas, which was expected.
-I don't feel that using os.OpenFile is the proper way of doing access to files when constant modifications keep happening.
+I don't know if using os.OpenFile is the proper way of doing access to files when constant modifications keep happening.
 The OS requests resources to kernel to access files and other peripherals.
 Why not using directly the Kernel to read file bytes?
 The answer to this question remains for posterity, with all of the testing made today, I have already a notion of how I should use Golang's API for files.

 #### Day Two - Understanding more about File Systems